cruzgerman216/CTC-FE-Code-Labs/W11-Components-&-data-binding-deep-dive/Neosho/C4-Thursday-11-03-22.md

 ## Test Your Might: Bonus Section - 5 pts
 ![test your might](https://www.programming-hero.com/img/startup.svg)

 - [ ] Time to think.
 What are some features you can add to your application?
 Does your application have a sign up/login page?
-What do you want to add in this library?
+What do you want to add in this application?
 After thinking, have a discussion with your teacher.**5pts**